unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/swagger.md

 - org.restlet.ext.swagger

-Make your application class, extend org.restlet.ext.swagger.SwaggerApplication instead of org.restlet.Application.
+Make your application class extend org.restlet.ext.swagger.SwaggerApplication instead of org.restlet.Application.

 By default, the Swagger documentation will be available on the path "/api-docs" of your API.
 If you want to change this path, you can specify it manually in the method _createInboundRoot_: